Skip to content

 In order to grasp the intricacies of creating a Flare Job and the process of testing and deploying it, we shall explore a specific example of Data Ingestion.
 The data ingestion process will involve acquiring batch data in CSV format from an external source, applying various transformations on top of it, and ultimately storing the data within DataOS internal storage, Icebase.

-However, before delving into the technical aspects of this task, it is vital to ensure that certain prerequisites have been met to ensure a smooth and successful execution.
+However, before delving into the technical aspects of this task, it is vital to verify certain prerequisites for smooth execution.

 Prerequisites